yiisoft/yii2/docs/guide/events.md

 Triggering events
 -----------------

+Most events will be triggered through the normal workflow.
+For example, the "beforeSave" event occurs before an Active Record model is saved.

-Any component can trigger an event using the `trigger` method:
+But you can also manually trigger an event using the `trigger` method, invoked on the component with the attached event handler:

 ```php
 $this->trigger('myEvent');